Couple swimming at Buley Rockhole, Litchfield National Park

 A quick 90-minute drive from Perth brings you to Dwellingup, where jarrah and marri forests cradle rivers and trails perfect for exploring.
 Cyclists can venture off the beaten path on the Munda Biddi, a popular off-road trail through the Darling Ranges and Southern Forests.
 Post-cycle, head to Lane Poole Reserve for an afternoon of swimming and kayaking in the peaceful waters.
 Haven’t got the equipment?
 Rent kayaks, rafts, stand-up paddleboards and more from Dwellingup Adventures.

-How far: 107km
+How far: 107km from Perth

-Get there by car.
-It’s around an hour and 15 minute drive from Perth CBD.
+Get there: by car.
+It’s around an hour and 15-minute drive from Perth CBD.

 Emma Ruben